openid/fapi/fapi-2_0-http-signatures.md

 .# Introduction

 OIDF FAPI 2.0 is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749].
-This Message Signing Profile is part of the FAPI 2.0 family of specifications with a focus on providing interoperable support for non-repudiation across OAuth 2.0 based requests and responses.
+This HTTP Signature Profile is part of the FAPI 2.0 family of specifications with a focus on providing interoperable support for non-repudiation across HTTP requests and responses.

 .# Warning